ICJIA/icjia-infonet-nuxt4/content/about.md

-  research using infonet data and helps test infonet upgrades kirthi ravi infonet developer kirthi writes code for infonet to create new functions and tools for users ziaul z hasan infonet developer z writes code for infonet to create new functions and tools for users infonet partners partners infonet user agencies view list of user agencies online agencies nbsp raquo download list of user agencies word https infonet icjia api cloud uploads infonet about user agencies 2 4 0a645f865b docx national webinar illinois infonet gathering statewide victim services data provides an overview of infonet and lessons learned in its development the system is supported by the illinois criminal justice information authority icjia while system use and requirements are
+  research using infonet data and helps test infonet upgrades kirthi ravi infonet developer kirthi writes code for infonet to create new functions and tools for users ziaul z hasan infonet developer z writes code for infonet to create new functions and tools for users yolanda mosley information systems analyst yolanda helps users establish access to infonet s vpn and troubleshoots connectivity issues she also helps ensure infonet s infrastructure is properly maintained and updated robert miranda information systems analyst robert helps users establish access to infonet s vpn and troubleshoots connectivity issues infonet partners partners infonet user agencies view list of user agencies online agencies nbsp raquo download list of user agencies word https infonet icjia api cloud uploads infonet about user agencies 2 4 0a645f865b docx national webinar illinois infonet gathering statewide victim services data provides an overview of infonet and lessons learned in its development the system is supported by the illinois criminal justice information authority icjia while system use and requirements are